madetech/learn/technology/README.md

     <div class="card-body card-border">
       <h3 class="card-title mt-0">Tutorials</h3>
       <p class="card-text">
-        Learn practical skills such as setting up your development environment, debugging stacktraces and refactoring your code.
+        Learn practical skills such as setting up your development environment, debugging and refactoring your code.
       </p>
       <a href="/tutorials" class="btn btn-success">Learn more</a>
     </div>